- Tesla Powerwalls vastly too expensive

 Peak demand is considered to be the opposite to off-peak hours when power demand is usually low.

 So we either build a few additional power plants known as peaking power plants which can be ramped up really fast (usually natural gas) to meet this demand, or look for ways to store power that can be dished out quickly at an industrial scale.
-Sadly, natural gas is of course a fossil fuel, and so we are aiming to avoid that.
-(It is also not far off it’s world geological peak, which means it will become too expensive in some countries to provide peaking power this way.
-Fortunately for Australia’s economy we have lots of natural gas left, but unfortunately for the world, this will not help us solve global warming).
+There is still a market for storage for these purposes, but it has got to be compared to reliable clean nuclear power when we do so.

 Now this is interesting!
 IF this system works as advertised, this could prove to be a very useful energy storage mechanism, but again not cheap enough to replace baseload power.

 Isentopic claims its gravel-based battery would be able to store equivalent amounts of energy but use less space and be cheaper to set up.
 Its system consists of two silos filled with a pulverised rock such as gravel.
 Electricity would be used to heat and pressurise argon gas that is then fed into one of the silos.
 By the time the gas leaves the chamber, it has cooled to ambient temperature but the gravel itself is heated to 500C.